Gavin Lynch

-Playing career
+Career

 Lynch was an apprentice with Everton before being released in March 2004.
 He moved to Chester City, where he was awarded his first-team debut as a late substitute for Michael Branch against Halifax Town in the FA Cup second round on 4 December 2004.
 The following month saw Lynch's solitary Football League outing arrive when he replaced fellow youngster Michael Walsh in the closing stages of a 3–0 loss at Swansea City.

 At the end of the season, Lynch was one of a high number of players released by Chester and he spent the next two years with Marine.
 In the summer of 2007, Lynch moved to Prescot Cables, marking his debut with a tremendous display against North Ferriby United.
 In February 2008 he moved to Warrington Town.